nchenderson/elements-nonpar-stat/docs/09-bootstrap.md

 }
 ```

-* The coverage proportions for each method are:
+* The coverage proportions for each of the methods are:

 ```r
 mean(Cover.par.ci)